-Automated indexing of MEDLINE citations remains a challenging problem due to the growing volume of citations and the over 27,000 MeSH indexing terms that can be assigned to them.
-This paper presents a corpus-based approach to improving indexing for specific journals.
-The Vocabulary Density approach takes into account frequencies of indexing terms previously assigned to a journal when recommending indexing terms for a new citation in that journal.
-After implementing the approach, we saw a 2.69 (4.44%) improvement in Precision.
+Automated indexing of MEDLINE citations remains a challenging problem due to the growing volume of citations and the over 27,000 MeSH indexing for specific journals.
+The Vocabulary Density approach takes into account frequencies of indexing terms for a new citation in that journal.
+After implementing the approach, we saw a 2.69 (4.44%) improvement in Precision with no loss in Recall.